WilliamChen172/CS349-Fall2019/a3/README.md

 My enhancement feature is adding graphics texture to the game.
 Because of assets loading when the game starts, it could be a little slow when you start the game.

+Tapping R when running the game takes the user back to the home screen and resets the game.
+The user will have to start again.
+Tapping Q displays the high score screen and the user has the option to restart the game from there.